Exact Linearization of Minimally Underactuated Configuration Flat Lagrangian Control Systems by Quasi-Static Feedback of

-with $i=1,\ldots,n$ and $j=1,\ldots,m$.
+with $i=1,\ldots,p$ and $j=1,\ldots,m$.
 This further means that the rows of the Jacobian matrix of the parameterizations $F_q$ and $F_v$ with respect to time derivatives of the flat output $y$ up to the order $\kappa-1$ have to be linearly independent.
-Given $\# \kappa = 2n$, it follows that linear independence of (\ref{diff_1}) is equivalent to the regularity of (\ref{jacobian_0}). $\Box$ \end{pf} In the following, we present all possible practically relevant multi-indices $\kappa$ that meet the rank condition of Theorem~\ref{thm_4}. \begin{thm} Considering a Lagrangian control system (\ref{lag_sys_class}) with $m=n-1$ control inputs and a configuration flat output (\ref{flat_output}) as well as the corresponding parameterization of the system variables (\ref{para_map}), the following applies: \begin{enumerate}[label=\roman*)] \item For every multi-index $\kappa=(\kappa^1, \ldots, \kappa^{n-1})$ given by
+Given $\# \kappa = 2p$, it follows that linear independence of (\ref{diff_1}) is equivalent to the regularity of (\ref{jacobian_0}). $\Box$ \end{pf} We proceed by examining multi-indices $\kappa$ corresponding to feedback laws that allow for rest-to-rest transitions.
+Recall that we assume that (\ref{para_map}) is well defined around equilibrium points $y_s$.
+The following theorem presents all possible multi-indices $\kappa$ meeting the rank condition of Proposition~\ref{thm_4}, while excluding multi-indices that correspond to feedback laws that are guaranteed singular at equilibrium points. \begin{thm} Considering a Lagrangian control system (\ref{lag_sys_class}) with $m=p-1$ control inputs and a configuration flat output (\ref{flat_output}) as well as the corresponding parameterization of the system variables (\ref{para_map}), the following applies: \begin{enumerate}[label=\roman*)] \item For every multi-index $\kappa=(\kappa^1, \ldots, \kappa^{p-1})$ given by

 there exists a quasi-static feedback law (\ref{lin_fb_1}) such that a linear input-output behavior (\ref{input_output}) of the closed-loop system (\ref{closed_loop_sys}) is achieved.
-Further, one can find at least one multi-index $\kappa$ of the form (\ref{kappa_1}). \item An input-output behavior (\ref{input_output}) with multi-indices $\kappa$ that are not of the form (\ref{kappa_1}) can either not be achieved by a quasi-static feedback law (\ref{lin_fb_1}) at all or only by a quasi-static feedback law (\ref{lin_fb_1}) which exhibits a singularity at equilibrium points. \end{enumerate} \end{thm} \begin{pf} According to Theorem \ref{thm_4}, a multi-index $\kappa$ is feasible if the submatrix (\ref{jacobian_0}) of the Jacobian matrix of $(F_q,F_v)$ is regular.
-Thus, we analyze which possibilities for the construction of such regular submatrices exist.
+Further, one can find at least one multi-index $\kappa$ of the form (\ref{kappa_1}). \item An input-output behavior (\ref{input_output}) with multi-indices $\kappa$ that are not of the form (\ref{kappa_1}) can either not be achieved by a quasi-static feedback law (\ref{lin_fb_1}) at all or only by a quasi-static feedback law (\ref{lin_fb_1}) which exhibits a singularity at equilibrium points. \end{enumerate} \end{thm} \begin{pf} According to Proposition \ref{thm_4}, a multi-index $\kappa$ is feasible if the submatrix (\ref{jacobian_0}) of the Jacobian matrix of $(F_q,F_v)$ is regular.
+Thus, we analyze which possibilities for constructing such regular submatrices exist.
 Since the linear independence of columns of this Jacobian matrix is not affected by state transformations, we can exploit the beneficial structure of the parameterizing map (\ref{flat_para_sec_2}) in transformed coordinates (\ref{state_trf_1}).
 In these coordinates, the Jacobian matrix of $(F_q, F_v)$ is given by